Probiotics After Antibiotics: What to Take and When (2026)

 S. boulardii CNCM I-745 (Florastor) - First Choice

 Strong EvidenceThe standout option.
-A 2015 Cochrane review (Goldenberg et al.) of 21 RCTs found S. boulardii reduces AAD risk by 54% (RR 0.46).
-The 2022 updated Cochrane review confirmed this effect.
+A 2015 meta-analysis (Szajewska & Kolodziej, Aliment Pharmacol Ther 2015) of 21 RCTs (4,780 patients) found S. boulardii roughly halves the risk of AAD (RR 0.47, 95% CI 0.38-0.57), cutting it from about 19% to 9% (NNT 10), with benefit in both children and adults.
 The critical advantage: S. boulardii is a yeast and is completely unaffected by antibiotics.
 You can - and should - take it simultaneously with your antibiotic.

 L. rhamnosus GG (Culturelle) - Second Choice